 Viewing art as a project connected to a social and civic vision, Yuen has also participated community based activities including being a founding member of Godzilla, an Asian American arts organization; contributions in support of various not for profit locally based organizations; and broader political and cultural advocacy exhibitions.
 Inherently iconoclastic, his art champions personal, human-centric values as rationality and poetics coexist.

-Reviews of Yuen's art have appeared in numerous publications including ArtCritical, Hyperallergic, Arte Fuse, Art in America, the New York Times, Time Out, Brooklyn Rail, Cover, Art Papers, House and Garden, as well as many community papers and culturally oriented blogs.
+Reviews of Yuen's art have appeared in numerous publications including ArtCritical, Two Coats of Paint, Hyperallergic, Arte Fuse, Art in America, the New York Times, Time Out, Brooklyn Rail, Cover, Art Papers, House and Garden, as well as many community papers and culturally oriented blogs.
 He is represented primarily in private collections, with The Contemporary Museum (Hawaii) being a public one.

 Charles Yuen lives and works in Brooklyn, NY.